-A big part of harvesting black soldier fly larvae is the sifting out of the larvae & the frass.
-The frass is basically the remaining mixture of undigested foods + the exoskeletons of the larvae and their poop.
+One major part of harvesting black soldier fly larvae is the sifting out of the larvae & the frass.
+The frass is basically the remaining mixture of undigested foods, the exoskeletons of the larvae and their poop.
 There are some ways to harvest them to get a higher-quality products.
-Let's check them out.
+Together, let's check them out now.

-If the food bed that the larvae have been feeding on is quite runny & wet, it's usually a bit harder to separate out the poop compared to a more dry food bed.
+If the food bed that the larvae have been feeding on is quite runny & wet, it's usually a bit harder to separate out the larvae poop compared to a more dry food bed.
 In this case, you can take the whole mix (larvae + their food + their casting) and place it in a kind of mesh bag.
 Wash the bag under running water.
 The liquid substrate + their poop should all be flushed out.

 Cool water is better because while eating in a concentrated area, the larvae generate quite a lot of heat already.
-The downside to this method is that it can be quite heavy to carry a whole bag of wet substrate & larvae.
+The downside to this filtering method is that it can be quite heavy to carry a whole bag of wet substrate & larvae.
 And we may not be able to collect the frass for further utilization.
 You can place a bucket or container underneath to catch the liquid frass.

 Another way you can try is to dry it out with air for 3-4 days.
 When the substrate is dried, it will be very easy to filter.
 The pieces will fall out like crumbled soil.
 You can hook a fan near-by for drying or just let the wind do its job.

 Sifting 15-day-old Larvae

 If your larvae mix is more dry, you can sieve it directly without the need of flushing water through.
 A 3mm mesh screen is good for this job if you use a manual shaking sifter.

 For an automatic sifter, a mesh screen of 5mm is suitable.
 Because the machine can shake more times per minute, the larvae on this shaking screen won't be able to move & fall through.
 The bigger openings help you separate out the pieces faster.